Perspective: Side view

 Gameplay: Platform, Puzzle elements

 Developed by: Realtime Associates

-Platform: SEGA Genesis / Mega Drive
+Platforms: SEGA Genesis / Mega Drive, Super Nintendo (SNES)

 After watching a short intro, you should understand the essence of the game and the motivation of the main character.
 You need to collect all six warlock stones.
 You will have to collect these stones over 13 stages, which will be very, very difficult to pass.

 The game starts immediately, without any overclocking and chewing.
 The player from the first minute gets into a storm of mystical events.
 He is immediately attacked by bats, werewolves, zombies and the dead.
 The gloomy sky, the sound of thunder and the flashing of lightning, the attacks of an evil magician who sends a lot of trouble to the player in the form of the already mentioned fiends - all this falls to the player from the very first minute of the game.

 Throughout the game, the player will control a guy who knows how to use magic.
 One of the magics is that he holds a fireball on his weight, which can launch up, down and straight at opponents for a certain distance.
 The other magic is a simple magic wave that can also be fired at enemies.